Financial statement compilations

-- Statements showing shareholders’ equity
+- Statements of changes in equity

 - To minimise the administrative burden on companies when having to submit financial information for regulatory compliance